nevrome/mobest/docs/advanced.md

 ### Temporal resampling as a permutation application

 The introduction of `mobest::locate_multi()` above has been abstract and devoid of any hint to the great power that comes with its permutation machinery.
-Here we want to show one application that is very relevant for archeogenetic and macro-archaeological applications of mobest: Temporal resampling.
+Here we want to show one application that is very relevant for archaeogenetic and macro-archaeological applications of mobest: Temporal resampling.

-Samples extracted from archaeological contexts usually have no precise age information that could be pin-pointed to exactly one year.
-Instead they can either be linked to a certain age range through relative chronology based on stratigraphy or typology, or they are dated with biological, physical or chemical methods of dating like for example [radiocarbon dating](https://en.wikipedia.org/wiki/Radiocarbon_dating).
-No matter how ingenious the method of dating might be, including sophisticated chronological modelling based on various lines of evidence, the outcome for the individual sample will always be a probability distribution over a set of potential years.
-And this set can be surprisingly large (up to several hundred years), with highly asymmetric probability distributions.
+Samples extracted from archaeological contexts usually have no precise age information that would allow them to be pin-pointed to exactly one year.
+Instead they can either be linked to a certain age range through relative chronology based on stratigraphy or typology, or they are dated with biological, physical or chemical methods of dating like, most prominently, [radiocarbon dating](https://en.wikipedia.org/wiki/Radiocarbon_dating).
+No matter how ingenious the method of dating might be, even including sophisticated chronological modelling based on various lines of evidence, the outcome for the individual sample will almost always be a probability distribution over a set of potential years.
+And this set can be surprisingly large - up to several hundred years - with highly asymmetric probability distributions.

-As a consequence, spatiotemporal interpolation only based on the median age, as demonstrated in {doc}`A basic similarity search workflow <basic>` is of questionable accuracy.
+As a consequence, spatiotemporal interpolation only based on the median age, as demonstrated in {doc}`A basic similarity search workflow <basic>`, is of questionable accuracy.
 The following section introduces a modified version of this simple workflow, now featuring temporal resampling based on archaeological age ranges and radiocarbon dates.

 We start again by downloading and sub-setting data from {cite:p}`Schmid2023`.
 Here we already perform some additional steps in advance to reduce the complexity a bit.
 This includes the transformation of the spatial coordinates and the parsing and restructuring of the uncalibrated radiocarbon dates.